ivanrdvc/ref-api/README.md

 ## Prerequisites

 To run this project, you'll need:
-- An OpenAI API key
+- An OpenAI or Azure OpenAI API key
 - .NET 9 SDK
 - (Optional) Entra ID configuration for authentication